sschengyf/web-accessibility/README.md

 - For users, rights
 - For society, better usage of resources
-- For site owners, more users
+- For site owners, more users, better reputation
 - Not only for others, but also for us
 - And more